factcast/factcast/factcast-site/documentation/content/migration/_index.md

 #### Postgres module uuid-ossp and ddl user

 The Postgres module *uuid-ossp* is necessary for the new optimistic locking api feature.
-In order to provide a user with enough privileges to install modules and also running the application without unnecessary db permission, we split the database responsibility into two different users.
-If you want to upgrade your server version, please take a look into the [{{%icon circle-arrow-right%}}Postgres]({{%relref "/setup/server/prerequisites.md#postgres"%}}) section in the prerequisites guide to ensure that your migration will succeed.
+In order to provide a user with enough privileges to install modules and also running the application without unnecessary db permissions, we add the possibility to distinct between _ddl user_ and _dml user_.
+This distinction is optional and your server will also work with your current database user configuration as long as the user is a superuser.
+If you don't want to provide a superuser and/or you want to distinct between _ddl_ and _dml user_, please take a look into the [Postgres section] (/setup/server/prerequisites/#postgres) in the prerequisites guide.
-One Additional note: If you don't want to provide a superuser as _ddl user_, make sure that you provided user has the permissions to assign privileges for the already existing database objects to the new created _application user_.

-##### {{% alert theme="warn" %}} *Note, the server start will most likely fail, if you don't follow the instructions.* {{% /alert %}}

 #### GRPC Protocol Version